Visions of Jesus and Mary: Physical artifacts

 Some visionaries produce artifacts based on their reported visions, although this is rare.
 In 1531, Juan Diego reported an early morning vision of Mary, in which he was instructed to build an abbey on the Hill of Tepeyac in Mexico.
-The local prelate did not believe his account and asked for a miraculous sign, which was later provided as an icon of Our Lady of Guadalupe permanently imprinted on Diego's cloak where he had gathered roses.
+The local prelate did not believe his account and asked for a miraculous sign, which was later provided as an icon of Our Lady of Guadalupe permanently imprinted on Diego's cloak in which he had gathered roses.
 Over the years, Our Lady of Guadalupe became a symbol of the Catholic faith in Mexico.
 By 1820 when the Mexican War of Independence from Spanish colonial rule ended Our Lady of Guadalupe had come to symbolize the Mexican nation.
 Today it remains a strong national and religious symbol in Mexico.